Charbonnel History, Family Crest & Coats of Arms

 Early Origins of the Charbonnel family

 The surname Charbonnel was first found in Gascony (French: Gascogne), an area of southwest France bordering Spain, that was part of the "Province of Guyenne and Gascony" prior to the French Revolution, where the family has held a family seat since very early times.

 Early History of the Charbonnel family

-Another 325 words (23 lines of text) covering the years 1300 and 1321 are included under the topic Early Charbonnel History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Charbonnel research.
+Another 271 words (19 lines of text) covering the years 1300 and 1321 are included under the topic Early Charbonnel History in all our PDF Extended History products and printed products wherever possible.

 Charbonnel Spelling Variations